 - Applications to the Cardiovascular Technology program must be completed online at tulsacc.edu/ApplyAlliedHealth by February 1 each year for fall admission.
+(This deadline will move to March 15 for 2021.)
 For more information, contact the Allied Health department office at (918) 595-7002.

 - A selection committee will review all applications and eligible applicants will be granted an interview with the Cardiovascular Technology Program admissions committee.

 - Qualified students will be ranked based on admission requirements and awarded admission to the program accordingly.
 All interviewed applicants will be notified by email regarding their selection.

 Program Admission Requirements

 - Minimum overall GPA of 2.0 for all prior high school and college coursework.

 - Successful completion of ALDH 1323 Medical Terminology and BIOL 1314 Human Anatomy and Physiology.

 - Student must be able to travel to local and distant clinical sites.